Sant720/sandwich/content/docs/sandwich/core-principles.md

 {{% columns %}}
 - ✅ Use griddling when:
-    - You want a richer, more flavorful crust
+    - You want a richer, more flavorful crust.
-    - You need a more durable base for moist or acidic ingredients
+    - You need a more durable base for moist or acidic ingredients.
-    - Bread is stale or lacking aroma
+    - Bread is stale or lacking aroma.

 - ❌ Avoid griddling when:
-    - The bread is already oily, enriched, or very soft
+    - The bread is already oily, enriched, or very soft.
-    - You want a clean, dry crispness rather than added richness
+    - You want a clean, dry crispness rather than added richness.
-    - Your sandwich relies on a light or delicate bread flavor
+    - Your sandwich relies on a light or delicate bread flavor.
 {{% /columns %}}

 ---